 A) How to weigh the right way

-- Weigh every 2 weeks (same scale, same time of day).
+- Weigh every 2 weeks if possible

-B) Common reasons weight “stalls”
+B) Common reasons weight stalls

-- Treats are higher-calorie than they feel.
+- Treats are adding more than expected

 C) What to do if your cat begs nonstop

-- Use food puzzles to slow eating.
+- Use food puzzles or scatter feeding where appropriate

-- Add a pre-bed play session to reduce night begging.
+- Add a pre-bed play session

 9) Common mistakes that slow weight loss